thephoeron/LLTHW/book/1-02-00-input-output.md

 # Printing, Strings, and Streams

-> "'Grok' means to understand so thoroughly that the observer becomes a part of the process being observed—to merge, to blend, to intermarry, to lose personal identity in group experience.
-It means almost everything that we mean by religion, philosophy, and science—and it means as little to us as color means to a blind man."
+> "There is no such thing as luck; there is only adequate or inadequate preparation to cope with a statistical universe."
-> <footer>Robert A. Heinlein, Stranger in a Strange Land</footer>
+> <footer>Robert A. Heinlein, <em>Have Space Suit---Will Travel</em></footer>

 This chapter will contain exercises on: